 Six Courses / 9 Credits

 Students can choose six courses from the Sustainable Design Certificate curriculum below to meet their particular interests and goals.
 There are many course options; including topics in energy and resource use, water and air quality, healthy materials, preservation, construction management and land use.
-All of these Sustainable Design courses are approved for AIA Learning Units.
-Contact email@example.com with questions about AIA approved courses.
+Many of these Sustainable Design courses are approved for AIA Learning Units.
+Contact firstname.lastname@example.org with questions about AIA approved courses.

 Courses offered vary by semester.
 Visit Continuing Education Courses for current offerings.
 Click below for course descriptions.